JoeTech89/Ultra_Array/README.md

-# ultra_dict
+# Ultra Array
-Custom Python Dictionary object
+Custom Python Variable Types
+Variable Types with expanded functionality.
+Please use only the UltraArray version.